 In Kulgam district of Kashmir a craft based enterprise development programme was undertaken since 2010 wherein the actual training of the identified beneficiaries in various skills were carried out between 2010- 2011.

-In another intervention for Toda and Lambadi embroidery in Tamil Nadu AIACA has been working with about 250 artisans since 2011 (a 3 years project) and have carried out capacity building and training leading to organization development, legal structuring, design innovation, product development.
+In another intervention for Toda and Lambadi embroidery in Tamil Nadu, AIACA has been working with about 250 artisans since 2011 (a 3 year project) and has carried out capacity building and training leading to organization development, legal structuring, design innovation, product development.
 Training on packaging and marketing has also played a critical role in improving business in a significant way.
-Additionally new tools and techniques for production have also been introduced.
+Additionally, new tools and techniques for production have also been introduced.